 Committee on Antitrust Compliance and Corruption Prevention

-In 2012, reorganizing the previous Committee on Antitrust Compliance we established the Committee on Antitrust Compliance and Corruption Prevention (chaired by the company’s President) to establish and manage anti-corruption systems for Group companies in Japan and overseas under the guidance and supervision of the Board of Directors and Board of Corporate Auditors.
+Sumitomo Chemical has established the Committee on Antitrust Compliance and Corruption Prevention (chaired by the company’s President) to establish and manage anti-corruption systems for the entire Sumitomo Chemical Group under the guidance and supervision of the Board of Directors and Board of Corporate Auditors.